Distributed-DeadLock/01_a_mountain/README.md

 No new blocks/items or functions are added with this mod.

-Once the mountain has been fully generated, the mod can be safely romoved again.
+Once the mountain has been fully generated, the mod can be safely removed again.

 -----